nestordemeure/ManifoldMixupV2/README.md

 ## Usage

-To use manifold mixup, you just need to call the `manifold_mixup` method on your learner (for a short demonstration, see the [Demo notebook](https://github.com/nestordemeure/ManifoldMixup/blob/master/Demo.ipynb)):
+To use manifold mixup, you just need to call the `manifold_mixup` method on your learner (for a minimal demonstration, see the [Demo notebook](https://github.com/nestordemeure/ManifoldMixup/blob/master/Demo.ipynb)):

 ```python
 learner = Learner(data, model).manifold_mixup()
 learner.fit(8)
 ```

-The `manifold_mixup` method takes four parameters :
+The `manifold_mixup` method takes five parameters :
 - `alpha=0.4` parameter of the beta law used for sampling the interpolation weight
 - `use_input_mixup=True` do you want to apply mixup to the inputs
 - `use_only_mixup_modules=False` do you want to restrict mixup to the modules wrapped with a `ManifoldMixupModule` instead of any valid module